Nothing-But-Nice/Documents/DKP-System.md

 This is an inflationary system where values are based on BRV (Base Raid Value).
 BRV is the amount of DKP you earn per raid tick.
 The BRV amount will be increased each expansion in place of decaying current DKP.

 Raid ticks will be taken at the start, every 30 minutes, and the end of a raid on a sanctioned raid night. x1 BRV is given every raid tick.
-DKP will only be given for raids during normal raid days with the exception of expansion launches.
+DKP will only be given for raids during posted raid days with the exception of expansion launches.
 This will be posted in advance.